tairqaldy/codearchitect-mcp/README.md

 # CodeArchitect MCP

 > **🚧 Project Status**: This project is actively in development.
-While `store_session` is production-ready, additional features are being built.
-If you encounter bugs or have suggestions, please reach out - I'm committed to fixing issues quickly and incorporating feedback!
+While `store_session` is production-ready and tested, additional features are being built.
+If you encounter bugs or have suggestions, please reach out - I'm committed to fixing issues quickly!
+Report issues via [GitHub Issues](https://github.com/tairqaldy/codearchitect-mcp/issues) or [Telegram](https://t.me/tairqaldy).

 A Model Context Protocol (MCP) server designed to assist with system design, architecture, and development workflows.
 Currently featuring session storage, with plans to expand into comprehensive architecture assistance tools.